 Modelling Complex Warfighting Strategic Research Investment

-Seven research projects, or strategic responses, are being undertaken under the Modelling Complex Warfighting Strategic Research Investment program.
+Three research projects, or strategic responses, are being undertaken under the Modelling Complex Warfighting Strategic Research Investment program.
 Each project is designed to focus effort and collectively they will conduct the specific research required to provide transformational operational analysis to future force decisions:

 Defence Science Networks

 The Modelling Complex Warfighting Strategic Research Investment program works closely with the state-based university Defence Science Networks which comprises the:

 - Defence Science Institute (DSI) in Victoria